Benju13/Benju13/README.md

-- 👋 Hi, I’m @Benju
-- 👀 I’m interested in forest ecology, carbon allocation and eddy covariance
+👋 Howdy, My name is Benju.
+I am third year PhD student at Texas A&M University.
+I’m interested in forest ecology, carbon allocation, data analytics and eddy covariance system.
+Feel free to reach met at Benju.baniya@tamu.edu
-- 🌱 I’m currently learning carbon all
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...Reac me at Benju.baniya@tamu.edu
-- 😄 Pronouns: ...
-She/Her
-- ⚡ Fun fact: ...

 <!---
 Benju13/Benju13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.